ptr-edu/GitTest/README.md

 # Clone a repository:
-Clone this repository to your computer via the CLI (cmd or terminal):
+Clone a repository to your computer via the CLI (cmd or terminal):
 * Open the CLI
 * Move to a folder where you want to clone the repo (it will automatically create a folder with the name of the repo):
   You probably need these commands: